fedenunez/creative-theme-jekyll/bli-guides/bli-pro-user-guide.md

 Setup interface is the most important tool for configuration/programming of your _BLI PRO_.
 The following sections will guide you through the entire web interface configuration tool.

 In _BLI PRO_ exists a special user _admin_ meant for installer/technician usage.
-By default, _admin_ password is unknown due to security purposes.
-To make use of the Setup interface, password for _admin_ user must be resetted by activating the Setup button function (2).
+By default, _admin_ password is disabled for security reasons.
+To make use of the Setup interface, password for _admin_ user must be resetted by activating the Setup button function [2](bli-advanced-user-guide.md#button-functions).
 After a successfully button function input, _admin_ password will be _"admin"_ during the next 5 mintues (also for security purposes) and after logging in you will be asked to change it.

 ### Project info